GE Appliances: 2015 fire

 A large-scale fire broke out on April 3, 2015, at the Appliance Park.
 Building 6 (AP6) partially collapsed and was predicted to be a total loss.
 The 6-acre (24,000 m^{2}) building, located at 4000 Buechel Bank Road, was mostly being used for storage, with portions leased to GE suppliers and logistics partners.
 More than 200 firefighters from 18 local agencies were involved in fighting the eight-alarm fire, which led to a production halt and evacuation of the other buildings in the complex.
 No injuries or fatalities were reported, but "shelter in place" orders were issued for homes and businesses within a 2-mile (3.2 km) radius (later reduced to a one-half mile radius) of the Appliance Park due to noxious and acrid smoke.
 No hazardous materials were known to be stored at the site.
 Because of the huge volume of smoke, gases and runoff from burning plastics and other materials the Kentucky Department of Environmental Protection and USEPA were called in to monitor emissions from the fire and found they were not toxic.
 However, area residents reported leaf-size pieces of ash and burned insulation materials in their yards.
 The cause of the fire remained unclear; a local fire chief said that investigators were leaning toward a lightning strike as the probable cause.

 The fire was contained, but not extinguished, by the early afternoon of April 3.
 A statement issued by GE later that day indicated that production at the complex would remain halted over the weekend and at least through the end of the following week as the company conducted "a thorough evaluation of all other buildings" and replenished inventories of parts destroyed by the fire.
 The shelter-in-place order was canceled for residents within one-half mile of the site the following Sunday, April 5.

 Two years following the fire, an employee-led company initiative turned the site into a sustainable green space that contains native grasses, trees, and wildlife.

 Manufacturing facilities and investments

-GE Appliances’ largest manufacturing site, Appliance Park facility in Louisville, Kentucky, produces washing machines, dryers, dishwashers, and bottom-freezer refrigerators.
+GE Appliances' largest manufacturing site, Appliance Park facility in Louisville, Kentucky, produces washing machines, dryers, dishwashers, and bottom-freezer refrigerators.
 The company also operates manufacturing sites in four states including Decatur, Alabama – which produces top freezer refrigerators; LaFayette, Georgia – cooking products; Selmer, Tennessee – Monogram built-in refrigerators and Zoneline PTACs, and Camden, South Carolina – water heating products.
 The facilities in LaFayette and Selmer are owned by the company.
 The company also produces small appliances through small-batch manufacturing at its microfactories, including FirstBuild in Kentucky and CoCREATE in Connecticut.
+GE also formerly operated a facility in Bloomington, Indiana.